 Parachutes were deployed seven minutes before the Command Module struck the ocean water with force.
 During splashdown, the Command Module landed upside down but was righted within 10 minutes by flotation bags triggered by the astronauts.
 Armstrong’s last official transmission from the Columbia was:

 “Everything’s okay.
 Our checklist is complete.
 Awaiting swimmers”

-The Command Module, Columbia is on display at the National Air and Space Museum.
+A diver from the Navy helicopter hovering above attached a sea anchor to the Command Module to prevent it from drifting.
+This Command Module, “Columbia” is on display at the National Air and Space Museum.
 Armstrong’s and Aldrin’s space suits are displayed in the museum’s Apollo to the Moon exhibit.

 - Title: Apollo 11 Command Module